CharlesLenk/scad-export-example/README.md

 # SCAD Export Example

-This project is an example of how to use [SCAD Export](https://github.com/CharlesLenk/scad_export).
+This project contains examples of how to use [SCAD Export](https://github.com/CharlesLenk/scad_export).
 The documentation here is limited to the examples, for usage documentation see the SCAD Export readme.

 # SCAD Example